EricJPogue/lewis-education-static/README.md

 Backlog:
 s005: Fix Capstone.
-s012: Update class list to include sections, schedules, and times so that students see information for all classes.
 s013: Consolidate Applied Programming Languages and Application Frameworks as appropriate so that students do not see two overlapping classes.
-s014:
+s014: Update syllabus for Intro so students can review syllabus.
+s015: Remove archived/unused files.
+s016